M\"obius inversion and the iterated bootstrap: M o bius inversion on the partition lattice

 \subsection{Moments, Cumulants, and M{\"o}bius inversion}

 We now consider M{\"o}bius inversion on the partition lattice $\Pi(m)$.
 Define the moment and cumulant products $\vct{\mu}, \vct{\kappa} \in \R^{\Pi(m)}$ by

-Here, in a slight abuse of notation, $\mu,\kappa$ denote moments/cumulants or moment/cumulant products depending on whether the subscript is a subset or partition of $\{1 \ldots m\}$.
-The relationship between moments and cumulants are given by $\vct{\mu} = \overline{\mtx{S}} \vct{\kappa}$, where $\overline{\mtx{S}}^{-1}$ is the M{\"o}bius matrix on $\Pi(m)$.
+Here, in a slight abuse of notation, $\mu,\kappa$ denote moments/cumulants or moment/cumulant products depending on whether the subscript is a subset or partition of $\{1, \ldots, m\}$.
+The relationship between moments and cumulants is given by $\vct{\mu} = \overline{\mtx{S}} \vct{\kappa}$, where $\overline{\mtx{S}}^{-1}$ is the M{\"o}bius matrix on $\Pi(m)$.
 In other words, the cumulant products are the ``derivatives'' of the moment products.
-The intuition is that the cumulant $\kappa_{\pi}$ expresses the part of $\mu_{\pi}$ not already captured by lower-order moments. \cref{fig:moebius} illustrates the relationship of the M{\"o}bius matrix and its inverse to the partition lattice.
+The intuition is that the cumulant $\kappa_{\{1, \ldots, m\}}$ expresses the part of $\mu_{\{1, \ldots, m\}}$ that is not already captured by products of lower-order moments. \cref{fig:moebius} illustrates the relationship of the M{\"o}bius matrix and its inverse to the partition lattice.